 Transfer Money

-If you don’t know about the ‘Dólar Blue‘ read on because it can make a huge difference in how much you end up spending on your vacation to Argentina.
+If you don’t know about the ‘Blue Dollar’ or ‘Dólar Blue‘ read on because it can make a huge difference in how much you eventually end up spending on your trip to Argentina.

 ‘Blue Dollar’ is an euphemism for the black market exchange for U.S. dollars, which is created by the government’s own policies to manipulate the currency market.